Fare: American - Italian influenced

 The 15,000-square-foot restored, mansion exhibits the styling of a Mediterranean palazzo fronted by a long reflecting pool,

-Jockey Hollow Bar & Kitchen is a complex of four separate restaurants; The main dining room, the Oyster and Wine Bar, The Vail Bar, and The Rathskeller, a German style beer hall.
+Jockey Hollow Bar & Kitchen is a complex of four separate restaurants; The Washington Room, it's fine dining seafood restaurant, the Oyster and Wine Bar, The Vail Bar, and The Rathskeller, a German style beer hall.

 The Jockey Hollow Bar & Kitchen is the creation of majority owner and restaurateur Chris Cannon who has assembled a team professionals to offer a unique culinary dining and bar complex with separate identities --- all under one roof!